-- 1) Consider any plans for future modifications at the development, as defined by the client, and the need to include these in the preparation of the noise assessment and study report; - 2) Review zoning maps for lands within the potential area of influence of the proposed stationary source.
-Investigate whether there are any approved, but not yet constructed sensitive land uses, that could be impacted by the proposed development in the future or whether there are any development approval applications for proposed sensitive land uses, which if approved could be impacted by the proposed development in the future; - 3) Identify each point of noise reception in all directions around the facility and their characteristics, such as type of land use (e.g., residential, day care, hospital, etc.), height (number of storeys), location of windows or other openings to the exterior, and distances from the sound (noise) sources; - 4) Identify for each point of noise reception any factors in the surrounding area between the facility and point of noise reception, such as topography, intervening obstructions, etc., that can affect propagation of sound from the source(s) to the receptor; - 5) Review operating conditions of the noise sources and select the operating scenario and emission rates that lead to the predictable worst-case scenario at the nearby sensitive point(s) of reception; - 6) Determine the applicable sound level limit at all identified points of noise reception, based on their receptor class, ambient sound levels or other technical justification; - 7) Calculate/predict the future sound levels at each receptor, from each source and the cumulative sound level from the stationary source.
-Determine the compliance status of each receptor with the applicable sound limits; - 8) Where non-compliance is found, quantify the amount of noise mitigation required to achieve compliance.
+- Consider any plans for future modifications at the development, as defined by the client, and the need to include these in the preparation of the noise assessment and study report; - 2) Review zoning maps for lands within the potential area of influence of the proposed stationary source.
+Investigate whether there are any approved, but not yet constructed sensitive land uses that could be impacted by the proposed development in the future; or whether there are any development approval applications for proposed sensitive land uses which, if approved, could be impacted by the proposed development in the future; - 3) Identify each receptor in all directions around the facility and their characteristics, such as type of land use (e.g., residential, day care, hospital, etc.), height (number of storeys), location of windows or other openings to the exterior, and distances from the sound (noise) sources; - 4) Identify for each receptor any factors in the surrounding area between the facility and receptor, such as topography, intervening obstructions, etc., that can affect propagation of sound from the source(s) to the receptor; - 5) Review operating conditions of the noise sources and select the operating scenario and emission rates that lead to the predictable worst-case scenario at the nearby receptors; - Determine the applicable sound level limit at all identified receptors, based on their receptor class, ambient sound levels or other technical justification; - Calculate/predict the future sound levels at each receptor, from each source and the cumulative sound level from the stationary source.
+Determine the compliance status at each receptor with the applicable sound limits; - 8) Where non-compliance is found, quantify the amount of noise mitigation required to achieve compliance.
 Recommend one or more alternative means of noise mitigation to be included in the facility design for compliance and to achieve land use compatibility with other nearby land uses.
-See also Section 9 below; - 9) Interface with the client and other professionals responsible for the design of the facility, in respect of the noise mitigation needed in the design and assist with the selection of mitigation concepts to be used and verify the efficacy; and - 10) Inform the client on the need for an ECA or EASR, if applicable.
+See also Section 9 below; - 9) Communicate with the client and other professionals responsible for the design of the facility, regarding the noise mitigation needed in the design and assist with the selection of mitigation concepts to be used and verify the efficacy; and - 10) Inform the client of the need for an ECA or EASR, if applicable.

-8.5 Noise Study - Proposed Multiple Use
+8.6 Noise Study - Proposed Multiple Use